redcode-labs/neurax/README.md

 `go get -u github.com/zbiljic/go-filelock`
 ## New in v.
 2.5
-- Optional background execution of the binary in command stager (`.StagerBg`)
+- Optional background execution of the binary in command stager (`N.StagerBg`)
 - Command stager saves and executes in context-local path
 - Removed synchronized command execution mechanism for speed/stability reasons.
 I will come up with a decent alternative prior to next release.
 - `N.NoInfectCheck` to disable checking if host is already infected.
 - Single-execution policy on target machine, enforced with an exclusive file mutex placed inside `NeuraxServer()`.
 - Added a nested goroutine for serving the binary
+- New `httrack` stager for Linux

 ## New in v.
 2.0
 - New wordlist mutators + common passwords by country
 - Improvised passive scanning